 How to Claim your Credit

-- Please complete the daily TVT session evaluations on the CRF Events App (available via the iPhone App Store or the Google Play Store) or at the CRF CME Portal.
+- Please complete the daily TVT session evaluations on the CRF Events App (available via the iOS App Store or the Google Play Store) or at the CRF CME Portal.

 - Claim credit commensurate with the extent of your participation in the activity.

-- After completing the evaluation summary, your Continuing Medical Education (CME), Maintenance of Certification (MOC), or Certificate of Attendance will be generated on the screen for you to save or print.
+- After completing the evaluation summary, your Continuing Medical Education (CME), or Certificate of Attendance will be generated on the screen for you to save or print.

 - Alternatively, by request, we can email your documentation to you.
 Please send your request to [email protected].